pjn51/brainweb-2/People & Organizations/Eylen.md

 Eylen's [[What are love languages?|love language]] is mainly *receiving gifts* and *acts of service.*

-Her ring size is 4.5
+Her ring size is 4.5.
+She said she would be open to a synthetic diamond, but doesn't like square ones.

 ## Things I love about Eylen
 - She is very driven and has goals she wants to achieve